ninoCan/zettelkasten/README.md

 > [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten): card file, coming from (German) _zetteln_ meaning slip/note, and _kasten_ meaning crate/box.

 This is a collection of personal notes.
+Feel free to use.

+**Feel even more free to point out mistakes.**

 ## How to zettelkasten?